joejoe04/potential-improvements/README.md

 <br><br>
-# Suggestion for Upgrades / Downgrades
+# Suggestion for Subscription-related Issues
 Lay out all credits, prorated charges, and the final amount user will be charged for upgrade/downgrade during the checkout process:
 ## Upgrades
 - Credit amount for unused portion of former plan